koriym/Koriym.DataFile/README.md

 ```

 Loads the `config.xml` or `config.xml.dist` of the specified directory.
-'config.xml' will be read first.
+`config.xml` will be loaded first.

 It is common to ignore dist files to save them in the repository and not to save the local files.